 Any professional U.S. dance company can request Rapid Response support upon receiving an invitation from an international programmer, festival or venue.
 Rapid Response helps artists say “yes” before a programmer’s deadline, and provides leverage to raise additional travel funds.
 Amounts generally range from $1,000-$2,500, paid as reimbursement.

 Support requests are reviewed quarterly.
-Next deadline: December 1, 2016.
+Deadlines for 2017 are March 1, June 1, September 1, and December 1.
 Decisions are announced about one month after each deadline.

 Recent seed funding was awarded to: